willogy-team/insights--tensorflow/part6/README.md

     return concatenation
 ```

-<ins> **Note:** </ins> Because all the paths'outputs have the same width and height and are different only in the number of filters, they can be concatenated across the axis that represents the number of filters.
+<ins> **Note:** </ins> Because all the path outputs have the same width and height and are different only in the number of filters, they can be concatenated across the axis that represents the number of filters.
 The final module output will also have the same width and height, but with an increase in the number of filters.

 ### ```get_config```